gvrkiran/whatsapp-public-groups/README.md

 # whatsapp-public-groups

+Code and dataset from our ICWSM 2018 dataset paper <b>WhatsApp, Doc?
+A First Look at WhatsApp Public Group Data</b>.

-Code to get data from WhatsApp public groups
+Code to get data from WhatsApp public groups.

+The following repository contains details of the data collection and an anonymised version of the dataset.
+For details, please refer to our <a href="https://users.ics.aalto.fi/kiran/content/whatsapp.pdf">paper</a>.

 ## Pre-requisites